alessandrosp/simple-nn/README.rst

 Simple Neural Network
 =====================

 Work in progress, currently in development.
-I am trying to create my own Neural Network library for Python.
-If you’re searching for something working and well optimised you should check (PyBrain)[http://pybrain.org/].
+I am trying to create my own Neural Network library for Python 3.
+If you’re searching for something working and well optimised you should check [PyBrain](http://pybrain.org/).

 This is mainly for fun. (: